remix-run/react-router/packages/react-router/docs/api/withRouter.md

 #### Important Note

-If you are using `withRouter` to prevent updates from being blocked by `shouldComponentUpdate`, it is important that `withRouter` wraps the component that implements `shouldComponentUpate`.
+If you are using `withRouter` to prevent updates from being blocked by `shouldComponentUpdate`, it is important that `withRouter` wraps the component that implements `shouldComponentUpdate`.
 For example, when using Redux:

 ```js
 // This gets around shouldComponentUpdate